 What Should I Look For In My New Lease Agreement?

 Lease agreements are formal, legal agreements between two or more parties in which the owner of an asset, the lessor, allows one or more lessees to use such assets as if the lessees owned them.
 These documents are often drafted by landlords for their tenants and automotive companies for people who borrow their vehicles, for example.
+Although they're widely popular in today's world of doing business, most people aren't caught up on lease-related literature.

 How leases work.
 People and businesses alike often don't have enough money to buy physical goods, equipment, and buildings that they want to use.
 Rather than saving up money to purchase them outright, they typically seek out other owners of such assets and attempt to rent who are willing to rent them.
 These assets' owners typically want their borrowers to handle their assets in certain ways.
 Further, they want to make sure that they're legally protected in the event that lease terms aren't adhered to.
 Leases almost always contain terms and conditions that borrowers must ascribe to.
 Further, leases serve as valid legal documents.
 Lessors are generally responsible for drafting leases and providing them to lessees for review.
 Lessors and lessees usually modify lease terms before agreeing to them.
 Sometimes, lessees bring their own leases to the table, though lessors have more influence in determining whether they'll honor lessees' lease proposals or not.